jaladhitrivedi/flight-search-demo/README.md

 Steps to run the App demo:

-1.    npm install - to install all node modules
-2.    node server.js  - It runs the http server on NodeJS platform which serves data through REST APIs to the application
+1.    node server.js  - It runs the http server on NodeJS platform which serves data through REST APIs to the application
 2.    open http://localhost:9000 - It is the AngularJS powered Front end to Search flights between 2 cities

+Note: If some of the node modules are not working at your end due to different version, please remove node_modules folder from the codebase and run "npm install" command before performing aforementioned steps.